discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 [a nice map](https://plus.google.com/+JukkaSuomela/posts/JgWYFk4XzWW) of the PODC/DISC communicties.
 (PODC and DISC are the two main conferences in theory of distributed computing.)
-It is a graphs where the nodes are the authors, and the edges between them have different thickness, depending on how much they have collaborated, or have had papers in the same sessions.
+It is a graph where the nodes are the authors, and the edges between them have different thickness, depending on how much they have collaborated, or have had papers in the same sessions.
 There are strong thematic clusters, which is no surprise.